rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 the other features discussed in this chapter.

 One example of a trait with an associated type is the `Iterator` trait that the standard library provides.
-This trait has an associated type named `Item` that stands in for the type of the values the type implementing the `Iterator` trait is iterating over.
+The associated type is named `Item` and stands in for the type of the values the type implementing the `Iterator` trait is iterating over.
 In “The `Iterator` Trait and the `next` Method” section of Chapter 13, we mentioned that the definition of the `Iterator` trait is as shown in Listing 19-20: